 What Types of CARF Accreditation Can Be Earned?

 There are six types of CARF accreditation decisions:

 Awarded to providers that demonstrate a high degree of conformance with the CARF standards.
-These organizations have designed systems that provide patients with excellent care.
+These organizations use systems that are designed to provide patients with excellent care.